 (a) a tax is imposed or there is an increase in the amount of a tax or a new law is passed or an existing law is amended after the date of a distribution access agreement (in this subregulation called the “Change”); and

-(b) there is any increase in the cost to Western Power of providing the distribution access services under the distribution access agreement which was not contemplated at the time the distribution access agreement was entered into,
+(b) there is any increase in the cost to a corporation of providing the distribution access services under the distribution access agreement which was not contemplated at the time the distribution access agreement was entered into,

-then the user must pay Western Power such additional amounts as are necessary to compensate Western Power for the increased cost directly attributable to the Change.
+then the user must pay the corporation such additional amounts as are necessary to compensate the corporation for the increased cost directly attributable to the Change.

 (3) In subregulation (2) —

-“tax” means any tax, levy, impost, deduction, charge, withholding or duty imposed by any authority (including any stamp or transaction duty), together with any related interest, penalty, fine or expense in connection with it, except if imposed on the overall net income of Western Power.
+“tax” means any tax, levy, impost, deduction, charge, withholding or duty imposed by any authority (including any stamp or transaction duty), together with any related interest, penalty, fine or expense in connection with it, except if imposed on the overall net income of a corporation.

+[Regulation 20 amended in Gazette 31 Mar 2006 p.
+1318-19.]

 Part 4 — Balancing

 21. Standby arrangements

-(1) A user must keep Western Power informed of its arrangements for the provision of standby power and must promptly provide to Western Power such information concerning those arrangements as Western Power reasonably requests.
+(1) A user must keep a corporation informed of its arrangements for the provision of standby power and must promptly provide to the corporation such information concerning those arrangements as the corporation reasonably requests.

 (2) If —

-(a) a user has an arrangement with a person other than Western Power in relation to the provision of electricity or standby power to the user; and
+(a) a user has an arrangement with a person in relation to the provision of electricity or standby power to the user; and

 (b) the user becomes aware that that arrangement has terminated or changed or will terminate (other than by expiration of the term of the arrangement) or change in a material particular,

-then the user must promptly notify Western Power accordingly and provide to Western Power details of any substitute arrangements in relation to the provision of electricity or standby power to be put in place by the user.
+then the user must promptly notify the corporation accordingly and provide to the corporation details of any substitute arrangements in relation to the provision of electricity or standby power to be put in place by the user.

+[Regulation 21 amended in Gazette 31 Mar 2006 p.
+1310.]

 22. Loss Factors

 (1) The loss factor for a distribution connection —